 Knowledge - What do they know about the web – what browser do they use, what search engine, how do they input search terms

 Environment - Learning more about user patterns is an ongoing process that reveals points of pain and preference that help designers customize their interactive design specs

 4. Help the user to know their options

 Now that you have all of this insight into the user’s behavior you can guide them through the process of doing what you need them to do.
 A good way to accomplish this is to show users only the options they currently need instead of all available options.

 In order to guide users, there is one rule that must be adhered to no matter what: KISS – Keep It, Super Simple.
 Simple design means guiding the user safely from point A to point B minus distraction and confusion.

 If a user inputs an incorrect element then the good design needs to alert the user of the error.
 A great example of a design that talks back is when a user puts in a search term that doesn’t come up with an exact match but shows similar or related matches.
 In this case, the design responds with viable options.

 And there’s one more step that designers need to take and that’s to:

 It may seem obvious but more than a few designers take this for granted.
 Creating a visually consistent design helps the user to create a more positive relationship with all elements because s/he knows what to expect.

-Creating dynamic user interaction using static communication boils down to trust; the designer trusting his or her skills to guide the user and the user trusting the design to tell them where to go and what to expect.
+Creating dynamic user interaction using static communication boils down to trust; the designer trusts his or her skills to guide the user and the user trusts the design to tell them where to go and what to expect.